 3. Prepare the Garden and Landscaping for Winter

 Winter can be particularly harsh on your garden and landscaping, so it’s crucial to take steps to protect your plants and soil.
-Start by mulching your garden beds to insulate the soil and retain moisture.
+Start by mulching your garden beds to insulate the soil and retain moisture preventing soil mites and other pests from damaging your soil.
 Mulch also acts as a barrier against extreme temperature fluctuations, helping your plants survive the winter months.

-Pruning your trees and shrubs before winter sets in can prevent damage from heavy snow and ice.
-Remove any dead or weak branches that could break under the weight of snow.
+Pick a high-quality gardening saw for pruning your trees and shrubs before winter sets in, as this can prevent damage from heavy snow and ice.
+Removing any dead or weak branches, and using a lawn mower to cut excess grass can prevent them from breaking under the weight of snow.
 Proper pruning also promotes healthy growth when the warmer months return, ensuring your garden thrives year-round.

 Consider covering sensitive plants and flower beds with burlap or frost blankets to shield them from harsh winds and freezing temperatures.
 Additionally, ensure your irrigation system is winterized to prevent pipes from freezing and bursting.
 These steps will help maintain the health and beauty of your garden throughout the winter season.